Demi-urge/menace_sandbox/docs/gpt_memory.md

 These tags are defined in `log_tags.py` and mirrored by `gpt_memory.STANDARD_TAGS` so new modules can reference the same taxonomy when logging.

+Every call to `gpt_client.ask` should pass a `tags` list using these constants to describe the intent of the interaction.
+Use `ERROR_FIX` for patches and bug resolutions, `INSIGHT` when brainstorming or generating ideas, and `FEEDBACK`/`IMPROVEMENT_PATH` to capture evaluation results and follow-up work.
+This keeps memory queries and future contributions consistent with the definitions in `log_tags.py`.

 ## Unified interface

 All memory backends now implement `GPTMemoryInterface` providing four core